IBF Europe: Regulations for International Co-production Support

 - A maximum of 6 projects can be supported in 2021.

 - Only complete applications will be take into consideration (see checklist for IBF Europe Entry).

-Please read the regulations below carefully to see if your project meets the basic criteria before filling out the entry form, which will is now available through MyIDFA.
+Please read the regulations below carefully to see if your project meets the basic criteria before filling out the entry form, which is available now through MyIDFA.